 Rooms were very noisy due to the ship movement and other cruisers on floors above/below.

 In summary, the ship itself was beautiful but we would not recommend this cruise.
-We would recommend RCCL over NCL at anytime for the money.
+We would recommend RCCL over NCL.
 Less